SergioZ3R0/Ansible/roles/network/README.md

 # **Ansible Role: Network Configuration**

-This role manages network interfaces, VLANs, and bridges on Linux-based systems using `nmcli`.
+This role manages network interfaces, VLANs, and bridges on Linux-based systems using `nmcli`

 ---